 If you're pregnant -- or trying to get pregnant -- you may be wondering whether it's okay to drink alcohol

-All the research on alcohol and pregnancy so far is clear: there is no safe level of alcohol use during pregnancy.
+The latest research on alcohol and pregnancy says there is no safe level of alcohol use during pregnancy.

 In fact, there are five important points to know about alcohol and pregnancy: